Epigene/Epigene.github.io/_posts/2015-5-10-Rails_4-Use-concern-namespaces.md

 ---
 layout: post
-title: Setting up FISH shell
+title: Rails 4 Use concern namespaces
 ---
 # Use Module namespaces to keep your models skinny and DRY